playermissile/dli_tutorial/index.rst

    <li><b>Executable:</b> <a href="https://raw.githubusercontent.com/playermissile/dli_tutorial/master/multiplex_player_movement.xex">multiplex_player_movement.xex</a></li>
    </ul>

-Increasing the number of bands that have player movement will require a different approach.
-One method would be to use a single DLI that uses an index value to determine which band it is operating within.
-This index value can be used as an offset into arrays that hold the sprite X position, size, color, etc.
+The approach used in this example is to use a single DLI that uses an index value to determine which band it is operating within.
+This index value is used as an offset into arrays that hold the sprite X position, size, color, etc.

 There are a lot of independently moving objects in this demo: 12 bands, each with 4 players.
-There are very obvious timing issues on the first scan line after the DLI as sometimes the hardware registers for a player hasn't been updated fully until the second scan line.
+There are very obvious timing issues in most bands on the first scan line after the DLI as sometimes the hardware registers for a player hasn't been updated fully until the second scan line.

 .. code-block::